recmo/Principia/README.md

 * `⊨` axiom
 * `⊢` proofs

 These are discussed further down.
 Since these are keywords, they are excluded from the list of usable identifier symbols.
+They are the only keywords in the language.

 ### String literals
 String literals start with a double opening quote (`“`, [U+201C](http://www.fileformat.info/info/unicode/char/2009/index.htm)) and are closed with a double closing quote (`”`,  [U+201D](http://www.fileformat.info/info/unicode/char/2009/index.htm)).
 Note that the dumb symmetrical typewriter quotes `"` you find on your keyboard have no role.